"It's All Coming Back To Me Now" is my attempt to write the most passionate, romantic song I could ever write.

 This song is an erotic motorcycle.
-It's like Heathcliffe digging up Kathy's corpse and dancing with it in the cold moonlight.
+It's like Heathcliff digging up Cathy's corpse and dancing with it in the cold moonlight.
 You can't get more extreme, operatic or passionate than that.

 I was trying to write a song about dead things coming to life.
 I was trying to write a song about being enslaved and obsessed by love, not just enchanted and happy with it.